chrisjlee/ember-best-practices/README.md

 ### Don't pollute your user's browser history.

 * When possible utilize beforeModel to evaluate if it is the correct route.
-* Utilize replace() to opt out of a certain route before transitioning to it.
+* Utilize replaceWith() to opt out of a certain route before transitioning to it.

 ## Resources